pawurb/node-postgres-wiki/Prepared-Statements.md

 In postgres, the prepared statement is attached to the `session`.
 This means that if you connect, prepare a statement, and reconnect, the prepared statement will only be available if you are using the same postgres session.
-(In node-postgres, if a new prepared statement is issued with the same name as an existent prepared statement, the existent prepared statement will be replaced and no error raised.)
+(Currently in node-postgres, if a new prepared statement is issued with the same name as an existent prepared statement on the same client, the existing prepared statement will be used.
+It is currently not possible to replace one named statement with another - we're going to fix this: https://github.com/brianc/node-postgres/issues/345)

 The following will help track: